cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 We expect that **all authorization requests adhere to the rules given in the schema** used to validate the policies.
 In particular:

 + For a request with components _PARC_ (principal, action, resource, context), the _A_ component must be an action enumerated in the `actions` part of the schema, and the _PRC_ components will have the types given with _A_ in the schema.
-Our example schema above states that _A_ must always be `ExampleCo::Personnel::Action::"remoteAccess"` (since it's the only action given in the schema), and for this action _P_ must be an entity of type `ExampleCo::Personnel::Employee`, _R_ can be any entity (or omitted entirely), and _C_ must be the empty record `{}` (since no information about the context is given).
+Our example schema above states that _A_ must always be `ExampleCo::Personnel::Action::"remoteAccess"` (since it's the only action given in the schema), and for this action _P_ must be an entity of type `ExampleCo::Personnel::Employee`, _R_ must be an entity of type `ExampleCo::Personnel::System`, and _C_ must be the empty record `{}` (since no information about the context is given).
 + The entities used when evaluating the request must have the structure given in the `entityTypes` part of the schema.
 Our example schema above states that `ExampleCo::Personnel::Employee` entities have at least two attributes (`name` and `jobLevel`) and optionally have a third (`numberOfLaptops`), each with the types given (`String`, `Long`, and `Long`, respectively).
 Schemas may also specify the expected hierarchical relationships among entities (not shown in the example).

 If these expectations are not met then a policy that the validator accepts as valid may fail with an error when evaluated, causing it to be ignored.
 To see why, consider the following policy, which passes validation when using our example schema.